 In our ranking of insurance companies, Geico holds a spot in the top half of the list.
-Geico’s customers are generally happy with how the company handles car insurance policy claims.
-Most would recommend the company to others looking for auto insurance.
-Some respondents to our survey stated that their rates were too high and are continuing to go up.
+Geico’s customers are generally some of the most satisfied in the marketplace with how the company handles car insurance policy claims.
+Most who have filed claims would recommend the company to friends or family members shopping for auto insurance.
+Most also plan to renew their policies when they expire.
+Some respondents to our survey stated that their rates were too high and are continuing to go up, which is a common complaint across the industry.
 Geico's rates in our study are actually some of the lowest in the industry.

 Geico is one of the cheapest insurers for our young adult driver profiles.
 Though everyone's rates may vary based upon numerous factors, our study shows a young adult male driver profile could expect to pay $1,120 per year and a female profile would pay $1,160.
 The study rate for the male profile is more than $400 below the national average for our young adult driver profile, while the female profile's representative price is about $300 below the national average.

 Travelers Insurance asserts a distinction that no other auto insurance company can.
 They claim to have written the first car insurance policy in America – way back in 1897.
 Today, Travelers is a full-service insurance company, offering policies for personal, business, and specialty applications.
 They operate across the U.S., plus in several other countries around the world.